andrewchambers/bupstash/README.md

 - The storage server does not need access to any decryption keys. [see how]

-- Access controls over ssh, allowing append only data uploads. [see how]
+- Access controls over ssh, allowing different permissions on per ssh key basis. [see how]

 - Key/Value tagging system for data and a query language. [see how]